NCEAS/metadig-checks/README.md

 metadig-checks contain metadata quality checks that are used by the [MetaDIG Quality engine](https://github.com).

 A glossary of metadata terms is available on the ESIP Wiki at http://wiki.esipfed.org/index.php/Concepts_Glossary.
+This glossary is open for editing / additions to the whole ESIP community.

 ## License
 ```